kkacquah/retell-assistant-sdk/README.md

 - Structured handling of tool calls and function execution
 - Flexible configuration of voice agent behaviors

-The example code demonstrates an appointment scheduling use case, but the SDK architecture allows for building various types of voice assistants with different capabilities and conversation flows.
+[The AppointmentSchedulingVoiceAgent code example](https://github.com/kkacquah/retell-assistant-sdk/blob/main/src/examples/agents/AppointmentSchedulingVoiceAgent.ts) demonstrates how one might use this for an appointment scheduling use case.

 ## Configuration Options